 - Find a quiet, private, well-lit place where you won’t be interrupted.
 Lighting is important — try not to sit with a window to your back.
 Avoid coffee shops and other communal spaces.
 Think home offices, bedrooms or studies.

 - Ensure your internet connection is stable.
 We want those four full bars.

 - Check that your device’s audio and video are working.

 - Close unnecessary web browser tabs and applications.
 It will help keep the video quality top-notch.

-- Wear what you would to an in-person interview; dress professionally.Have a pen, notepad, copy of your resume on hand, and some prepared questions to ask.
+- Wear what you would to an in-person interview and prepare questions to ask.

 - Place your phone in silent mode.